Michigan v. EPA: Responses to the ruling

 An EPA spokesperson said "the agency intended to move forward with the rule."

 Patrick Parenteau, a specialist of environmental law at Vermont Law School, said that the Agency "has already done a detailed cost benefit analysis justifying the rule", and other scholars expressed doubt that the program would come to an end.
 However, other scholars suggested the EPA will likely revise their regulations in response to the Court's decision.
 Republican House Majority Leader Kevin McCarthy praised the Court's decision for "vindicat[ing] the House’s legislative actions to rein in bureaucratic overreach and institute some common sense in rule making."

 Power plants have largely complied with the regulation while the United States Circuit Court for the District of Columbia considered the case on remand.

-Implications for the future of Chevron Deference
+Impacts

 Some commentators have suggested that Michigan v.
-EPA may foreshadow a retreat from the Court's prior administrative law jurisprudence, which generally gave deference to an agency's reasonable interpretation of an ambiguous statute.
+EPA may foreshadow a retreat from the Court's prior administrative law jurisprudence, known as the Chevron deference, which generally gave deference to an agency's reasonable interpretation of an ambiguous statute.
 Additionally, one analyst identified Justice Clarence Thomas' concurring opinion as one of six opinions from the term in which he called for the Court to "systematically rethink administrative law on originalist grounds."
 Justice Thomas' doctrinal shift was described as the "beginning of Justice Thomas's originalist turn in administrative law", where he questions whether the Court's "delegation jurisprudence has strayed too far from our Founders' understanding of separation of powers."
+The court effectively rejected the Chevron deference in Loper Bright Enterprises v.
+Raimondo (2024), instead defaulting to the weaker Skidmore deference.

+Michigan also influenced the Supreme Court's actions in West Virginia v.
+EPA, challenging the EPA's Clean Power Plan.
+Before a ruling was made by the federal circuit court, the Supreme Court intervened to stay enforcement of the EPA's rule.
+Memos obtained by The New York Times showed that Roberts had considered that in failing to stay the EPA mercury rule in Michigan, the rule came into force and required companies to spend funds to become compliant, and by the time the Supreme Court ruled in Michigan and overturned the rule, the costs were irreversible.
+As such, Roberts recommended to the other justices to stay the EPA's rule in West Virginia to prevent this same irreversible change from occurring.
+The New York Times considered this the first use of the shadow docket, as well as helping to form the basis of the major questions doctrine.